KeltonMVP/rules/docs/wiki-info/other-systems/crates.en.md

 * Money Amount - $70,000 - Chance: 15%
 * Diamond Fragment - Chance: 10%
 * Onyx Fragment - Chance: 5%

+## Recycling Crates
+* Crates that you don't open or that are of no use to you can be recycled at the [Egyptian Trader](/en/wiki-info/other-systems/egyptian-trader-shop) in LV in exchange for **30%** of their price in Mission Points.
+* Crates can be recycled **only** in Mission Points, even if the box was purchased with Gold.
+* Both crates purchased by you and crates received from the server on various occasions (special events, quests, etc.) can be recycled.